 Symptoms and Stages of Lipedema

 Lipedema can be noticeably characterized by the excessive and disproportionate appearance of nodular fat accumulations across the legs, hips, thighs, and often arms.
 Unlike Lymphedema, Lipedema has a tendency to affect both limbs equally and generally becomes more apparent over the course of time.
 It’s common for those who suffer from Lipedema to bruise rather easily as well.
 Overall, Lipedema appears in a series of three stages.
 Stage 1 presents in patients as skin that is flat stretched over pearl-sized nodules that show up within a layer of fat showing increased cell size.
-Stage 2 presents as indented skin that’s covering a layer of fat cells presenting as a pearl to apple-sized masses.
+Stage 2 presents as indented skin that’s covering a layer of fat cells presenting as pearl to apple-sized masses.
 Stage 3 presents as pearl-sized nodules in combination with excessively large fat masses causing lobules along the legs, hips, and thighs and frequently extending to the torso or upper arms.

 While there is not confirmed reasoning behind the development of Lipedema, many medical experts link the condition to significant hormonal changes that can occur in an individual’s body.
 This belief very much revolves around the fact that Lipedema tends to appear most often in women during pregnancy, near childbirth, and throughout menopause.

 Genetics likely plays a role in the occurrence of lipedema.
-Studies have shown up to 60% of the individuals with lipedema have a family member who also shows signs of the disease.
+Studies have shown up to 60% of individuals with lipedema have a family member who also shows signs of the disease.
 Currently, there is no specific gene identified with this disease.

 Studies and research have long been carried out in an effort to better understand the physiological processes that define Lipedema.
 The work continues in the name of hoping to find cures to this disorder in the future.
 A recent study published in January 2019 by Doctors Sarah Al-ghadban and Karen Herbst focused on the histology of thigh skin and fat from a group of women suffering from Lipedema.
 They analyzed cell size fluctuations, lymphatic vessel size standards as well as the occurrence of immune cells infiltrating these tissues to learn more about how the disorder functions and progresses over time.
 The study showed there are dilated interstitial spaces with increased fibrosis mononuclear inflammation in the tissue of women with lipedema.
 This study also aimed to look at a potential correlation between and a woman’s weight and the development of Lipedema(*1).